Strait of Dover: Unusual crossings

 Many crossings other than in conventional vessels have been attempted, including by pedalo, jetpack, bathtub, amphibious vehicle and more commonly by swimming.
-French law bans many of these while English law does not, so most such crossings originate in England.
+Since French law bans many of them, unlike English law, most such crossings originate in England.

 Ice

 In the late 17th century during the "Little Ice Age", there were reports of severe winter ice in the English Channel and Strait of Dover, including a case in 1684 of only a league of open water remaining between Dover and Calais.